 Unfortunately, you are not allowed to photograph anything in this part of Wells Cathedral because of their delicacy.

-The Wells clock dates back to 1390 and is one of the oldest medieval clock faces in the world.
+The Wells Clock that is inside Wells Cathedral dates back to 1390 and is one of the oldest medieval clock faces in the world.

 Every 15 minutes, you can enjoy the jousting tournament that takes place above the clock.